 Are you looking for the best hikes in the Algarve?
 You have come to the right place!!
-We have all the best and most picturesque hikes are right here for you to find.
+We have all the best and most picturesque hikes right here for you to find.
 The Algarve is home to so many beautiful beaches, but there are numerous breathtaking cliff walks in the Algarve that is worth spending your time at too.

-Most of these hikes are right on the coastlin.
+Most of these hikes are right on the coastline.
 Some lead you to ancient castles or hidden caves and others are inside beautiful lush parks full of succulents and palm trees.
 You will not regret lacing up your hiking boots and spending the day on one of these walks in the Algarve.

 If you are visiting and looking for the best hikes in the Algarve in the warmer months of the year you must make sure to bring lots of water and wear sun protection, either a hat or sunscreen if you burn easily.

 The Prettiest and Best hikes in the Algarve for All Ages to Enjoy

 Portugal is full of so many walking, hiking, running, and biking paths.
 The Algarve is one of the best places to walk in Portugal.
 It is on the southern coast so most of the time you will see the sparkling blue turquoise water, and the unbelievable coastline, and get to enjoy the sunshine while working up a sweat.